 DUCK CONFIT CREPES

-Crepes and Canard Confit.
+Pancakes and Canard Confit.
 Two very stereotypically French dishes.
 Yet with this dish, we have been very much inspired by a stereotypical Chinese dish – Peking Duck.

-Peking Duck Pancakes makes for a wonderful format – rich duck, a sweet and moreish sauce, crisp and fresh salad all wrapped in a wafer thin pancake.
+Peking Duck Pancakes makes for a wonderful format – rich duck, a sweet and moreish sauce, crisp and fresh salad all wrapped in a wafer-thin pancake.
 We’ve married that same format but with distinctly French Flavours.

 We take wonderfully indulgent confit Duck legs, shredded into small, bite-sized pieces and serve them with some petite, warm crepes.
 What could be more French?

 We then serve ours with a tart jam – in this case rhubarb, a honey-mustard sauce, cornichons and some soft delicate leaves.